Here is our guide to product photography lighting!

 For the most part, it is.
 But you have to remember that ring lights are very bright and tend to not have a diffuser.

 The best in-front arrangement is to place your ring light a good distance away from your subject.
 The further back you go, the softer the light will become.
 It’ll be less harsh than a spotlight.
 Then you shoot through the center of the ring light.

-Ring lights are good for product photography, but keep in mind that it is harder to take photos of a brightly coloured product.
+Ring lights are good for product photography, but keep in mind that it is harder to take photos of a brightly colored product.
 This is because they can cause lots of blown-out highlights.
 Try to underexpose by a few notches.

 If you’re finding that the ring light isn’t enough, you can use an overhead light for extra fill.